hanami/hanami/README.md

 Lotus has a smart **mechanism of duplication of its frameworks**, that allows multiple copy of a framework and multiple applications to run in the **same Ruby process**.
 In other words, even small Lotus applications are ready to be split in separated deliverables, but they can safely coexist in the same heap space.

-For instance, when a `Bookshelf::Application` is loaded, `Lotus::View` and `Lotus::Controller` are duplicated as `Bookshelf::View` and `Bookshelf::Controller`, in order to make their configurations completely independentfrom `Backend::Application`.
+For instance, when a `Bookshelf::Application` is loaded, `Lotus::View` and `Lotus::Controller` are duplicated as `Bookshelf::View` and `Bookshelf::Controller`, in order to make their configurations completely independent from `Backend::Application`.
 They may coexist happily in the same Ruby process.
 Developers can therefore use `Bookshelf::Controller` instead of `Lotus::Controller`.

 #### One file application